Getting Started

 • CANCELED - Job was canceled

-The SDK provides a convenient wait() method that polls until a job completes.
-See the Retargeting Tutorial for a complete example of job management.
+The SDK provides a simple retarget() method that uploads, runs, and waits in one call, or create_retarget_job() for more control.
+See the Retargeting Tutorial for a complete example.

 Retarget job parameters:

-• Optional: Character selection, scaling options, subject measurements
+• Optional: Character selection, scaling options, subject measurements, export_glb, stream_status

 See the Retarget Parameters guide for complete parameter documentation.